-The Prudential SurePath Annuity offers you two different ways to potentially grow your money: (1) Index-Based Strategy and (2) Fixed Rate Strategy.
-Choose one or the other, or a combination of both.
+The Prudential SurePath Annuity offers you two different ways to potentially grow your money: While one is (1) Index-Based Strategy the other is 2) Fixed Rate Strategy.
+So choose one or the other, or a combination of both.
 You decide the percentage to allocate to each.
 The performance of your chosen strategies is used to determine the amount of any interest credited to your contract.

-The Index-Based Strategy, with this strategy your money will grow based on the change in the market index you choose.
-For this strategy SurePath offers you three indices to choose from, each with a Cap Rate or Participation Rate, also they give you the flexibility to choose the duration period of each strategy.
+The Index-Based Strategy, with this strategy your money will grow based on the change in the market index you choose as for this strategy SurePath offers you three indices to choose from.
+And each with a Cap Rate or Participation Rate.
+Also they give you the flexibility to choose the duration period of each strategy.

 The Fixed Rate Strategy, this is a very conservative strategy and it does not give you any return associated with any index.
 So, the way it works is that Prudential will declare interest at the time of the purchase, it is not a fixed interest rate for every year and rates may vary upon renewal.

 - S&P 500® Index (1 or 3 years)